oracle-livelabs/pts/oml4r/oml4r-workshop/oml4r-workshop.md

     </copy>
     ```

-2. Prepare Data, Select Algorithm, and Build Machine Learning Model
+2. Select Algorithm and Build Machine Learning Model

   Assign CUST\_INSUR\_LTV to a convenient, shorter name (CIL) and assign the customer ID as row names.